Cognac Park Borderies

 The Cognac Park Borderies Review

 We tasted Cognac Park Borderies straight in a brandy snifter.
-Here are our notes.
+Here is our review.

 Cognac Park Borderies is reasonably priced for a Cognac that blends rare Borderies eaux-de-vie with most of it aged far more than 10 years, like most X.O. designated Cognacs.